 Hi there!
 My name is Elizabeth Fraser and I am a spirited oil painter from Portland, Maine, where I have a studio on Munjoy Hill.
-I adore color and love exaggerating it on canvas, no matter what I am painting.
+I adore color and love playing with it on canvas.

 For me, being an artist means soaking up the beauty that surrounds me and exploring the places and subject matters that spark something inside of me.
 I start each day with a sunrise walk on the Eastern Promenade with my pups–that always sets the perfect tone for my day–and from there I carve out time to create whether it be in my art studio, outside on location, in my sketchbook or in the kitchen making yummy food.